 Natural Remedies for Childhood Asthma

-High quality saturated fats: Some texts indicate an imbalance of fatty acids in the diet may be related to asthma. (source) Focus on reducing your child’s intake of omega-6 fatty acids (vegetable oils) and increasing your child’s intake of omega-3 fatty acids (salmon, walnuts, sardines).
-Taking a high quality fish oil supplement may also be helpful.
+High quality omega-3 fats: Some texts indicate an imbalance of fatty acids in the diet may be related to asthma. (source) Focus on reducing your child’s intake of omega-6 fatty acids (vegetable oils) and increasing your child’s intake of omega-3 fatty acids (salmon, walnuts, sardines).
+Taking a high-quality omega-3 supplement from plant sources is also a great idea.

 Reduce intake of immune system busters: Pasteurized dairy, gluten and sugar can add to inflammation and mucous production in the body so eliminating these foods for a period of time may be beneficial and many children with asthma are sensitive to gluten and dairy in general.
 Certainly any time the child has an allergy attack these foods should be removed as a precaution.